Secodis/TSS-WEB/Controls/SSDLC_Secure-Operation.md

 ## {{site.TITLE_SSDLC_SECOP_HARDENING}}
 1. **Harden Pre-Deployment:** Systems (e.g., web servers, application servers, container platforms, content management systems, cloud platforms, or other runtime environments) MUST be hardened according to common best practices before being used in a production stage.

-2. **Verify Hardening:** Systems in production MUST be periodically and automatically tested for insufficient hardening.
+2. **Verify Effective Hardening:** Systems in production MUST be periodically and automatically tested for insufficient hardening.

 This includes:
 - A hardened OS (e.g. using a hardened base image, see below)